 vCommander’s orchestration engine provides an easy mechanism to automate changes for both production and engineering instances.
 In production you can have strict controls around who must approve changes, and you can schedule these changes to occur in pre-defined maintenance windows.
 For engineering workloads you can alternatively have more lenient controls.
 You may want automatically perform any requests to downsize an instance, however you can still enforce approvals for instance upsizing or when these requests exceed any pre-defined resource or cost quota.

-Automated Governance Policy Enforcement
+Automated Cloud Governance Policy Enforcement

-vCommander’s self-service catalogue and provisioning automation gives system administrators the flexibility to offer and/or enforce governance policies at provisioning time through workflows.
+vCommander’s self-service catalog and provisioning automation gives system administrators the flexibility to offer and/or enforce cloud governance policies at provisioning time through workflows.
 Security image scans can be executed before powering on a new VM.
-The master images contained in the service catalogue that are used as templates for the organization can be updated with the latest security patches.
+The master images contained in the service catalog that are used as templates for the organization can be updated with the latest security patches.
 New production VMs can be registered and scheduled for the appropriate backup services when they are provisioned.
 Similarly, via integrations with third party services such as Zerto ZVR, mission critical VMs can be DR protected automatically; designated for the appropriate Zerto VPG protection group, delivering the appropriate SLA for the workload category.